Lines of descent in the deterministic mutation-selection model with pairwise interaction: Main results and constructions

-Consider an infinite population composed of two types, type~$0$ and type~$1$; we refer to type $0$ as \textit{fit} and to type $1$ as \textit{unfit}.
-The population evolves as follows.
+We now describe the version with pairwise interaction that forms the basis of our analysis.
+It is an ordinary differential equation (ODE) that describes the type-frequency evolution in an infinite population composed of two types, say type~$0$ and type~$1$.
+More precisely, if $y_0\in [0,1]$ is the initial frequency of type~$1$ and $y(t;y_0)$ is its frequency at time~$t$, then $y(t;y_0)$ is the solution of the ODE that satisfies~$y(0)=y_0$, where~$u>0$,~$\gamma,s\geq 0$, and~$\nu_0,\nu_1\in[0,1]$ so that~$\nu_0+\nu_1=1$.
+The underlying model is described as follows.
 Both types reproduce at a so-called \emph{neutral} rate of~$1$.
-On top of this, type~$0$ has a selective advantage reflected by an additional reproduction rate.
-It has two contributions: one that is independent of the current type distribution in the population and one that depends on it.
-We refer to the former as \emph{selective} reproduction and to the latter as \emph{interactive} reproduction.
-The rate of selective reproduction is~$s>0$.
-Interactive reproduction occurs at rate~$\gamma (1-y(t;y_0))$, where~$\gamma\geq 0$ is the interaction parameter and~$y(t;y_0)$ denotes the proportion of type~$1$ at time~$t$ given that the proportion at time~$0$ was~$y_0$.
-The interaction is called \emph{pairwise} because it depends on~$y$ in a linear way; it results in a special case of \emph{frequency-dependent selection}.
-Both types may mutate at rate $u>0$, the resulting type being $0$ (resp.~1) with probability $\nu_0$ (resp. $\nu_1$), where $\nu_0+\nu_1=1$.
-If the initial frequency of type~$1$ is~$y_0\in [0,1]$, then~$y(t;y_0)$ evolves deterministically as the solution of the initial value problem

-We refer to the ODE as the \emph{mutation--selection equation with interaction}.
-The form of the mutation terms is obvious; the reproduction term describes the loss of type-$1$ individuals if type-$0$ individuals (proportion $1-y(t)$) reproduce selectively or interactively (rate $s+\gamma(1-y(t))$) and the offspring replaces a type-1 individual (proportion $y(t)$).
-The neutral reproduction does not enter the equation since its net contribution is $-(1-y(t))y(t)+y(t)(1-y(t))=0$; as a matter of fact, therefore, the same ODE results for any neutral reproduction rate~$c\geq 0$.
+On top of this, type~$0$ has a selective advantage reflected by an additional reproduction rate; we refer to type~$0$ as the \emph{fit} or \emph{beneficial} type, and to type~$1$ as \emph{unfit} or \emph{deleterious}.
+The additional reproduction rate has two contributions: one depends on the current type frequencies, and one is independent of it.
+The former is called \emph{interactive} reproduction, and the latter \emph{selective} reproduction.
+The rate of selective reproduction is~$s$.
+Interactive reproduction occurs at rate~$\gamma (1-y(t;y_0))$, where~$\gamma$ is the interaction parameter.
+The interaction is called \emph{pairwise} because the rate reflects that a type-0 individual reproduces if a randomly-chosen partner is also of type 0.
+This is a special case of \emph{frequency-dependent selection}.
+Both types may mutate at rate~$u$, the resulting type being~$0$ (resp.~$1$) with probability~$\nu_0$ (resp.~$\nu_1$).
+In the ODE, the last two terms correspond to mutation; the first term describes the loss of type-$1$ individuals if type-$0$ individuals reproduce selectively or interactively and the offspring replaces a type-1 individual.
+The neutral reproduction does not enter the equation since its net contribution is~$-(1-y(t))y(t)+y(t)(1-y(t))=0$; as a matter of fact, therefore, the same ODE results for any neutral reproduction rate~$c\geq 0$.